LiliaFramework/Lilia/docs/docs/libraries/lia.item.md

 **Description:**

-Retrieves an inventory table by its ID from lia.item.inventories.
+Retrieves an inventory table by its ID from lia.inventory.instances.

 **Parameters:**